Corrections Academy Schedule FY'2016 *Updated 02.05.16* (PDF)

 1. Agency sends completed application to the Registrar at

-2. Registrar processes application and sends Registration Letters to the applicant’s Training Manager, Agency Administrator and Supervisor listed on the application.
+2. Registrar processes application and sends Registration Letters to the applicant’s Training Manager and Supervisor listed on the application.

-3. Following the PAT and conditional upon passing, Acceptance Letters will be sent to the Training Manager, Agency Administrator, and Supervisor listed on the application.
+3. Following the PAT and conditional upon passing, Acceptance Letters will be sent to the Training Manager and Supervisor listed on the application.

 4. Billing is processed once the Academy session is complete.
 Please see below for details;